Russian "Loaf" Cars to Become Electric Vehicles - How the Soviet Design is Being Revived

 It takes 4 hours for the car to charge from a 380 V network.

-In addition to further improvements to these parameters, the developers need to resolve the issue of localization: so far, the car consists of only 80% domestic components.
+In addition to further improving these parameters, the developers need to resolve the issue of localization: so far, the car consists of only 80% domestic components.

-Nevertheless, the component certification has been completed, and the "Electro-Loaf" is now awaiting final road tests - which are planned to be completed at the beginning of this year.
+Nevertheless, the components have been certified, and the "Electro-Loaf" is now awaiting final road tests - which are scheduled to be completed at the beginning of this year.
 After that, the kit that will turn the UAZ-450 into an electric vehicle will be legally installed on cars and such cars will be registered with the traffic police.

 The cost of the "Crimean Tesla" is currently estimated at around two million rubles, according to various sources.